Chiennes de faïence

 Guests View the trailer Press kitGuests

-Trained in ballet, art history and communications, Marie-Hélène began her career making short dance films.
-In 2010, she co-directed her first feature-length drama, Lucidité passagère, before turning to documentary, with subjects related to immigration and sexual diversity.
-Nominated for an Oscar in 2019 for producing the short film Marguerite, the pandemic enabled her to perfect her art of filming the living arts through a series of 9 half-hours in dance and music.
-Chiennes de faïence is her first feature-length drama as a solo director.
+Trained in ballet, art history and communication, Marie-Hélène began her career by directing short dance films.
+In 2010, she co-directed a first dramatic feature entitled Lucidité passagère and then devoted herself to documentary, touching subjects of immigration and sexual diversity.
+Nominated at the Academy Awards in 2019 for having produced the short film Marguerite, the pandemic allowed her to perfect her art of filming the performing arts through a series of 9 half-hours of dance and music.
+Chiennes de faïence, her dramatic feature as solo director will be opening at this year’s Festival Cinéma du monde in Sherbrooke.

 Will attend: